jailbirt/theeye-docs/cli/README.md

 How to use the CLI

 The CLI is a command line utility based on the Agent Core.
-Basically with the CLI, you can perform authenticated request to the API and create custom clients or automated tasks from any command line shell.
+Basically the CLI allows you to perform authenticated requests to the API and create custom clients or automated tasks from any command line shell.

-The CLI accepts the same environment variables as the agent do.
+The CLI accepts the same environment variables as the agent.

 + DEBUG
 + NODE_ENV